wazy/FileSyncher/README.md

-FileSyncher - More to come
+FileSyncher - Will allow us to transfer files to and from server.
 ===========